Storm Shadow is the RAF’s long-range stand-off precision-guided cruise missile used against high-value and hardened targets.

 Flight trials of the Storm Shadow on Typhoon took place in November 2013, the contracted cost for Typhoon/Storm Shadow integration is £120 million.

-The UK/France Defence and Security Summit in 2014 resulted in a number of decisions, including this one on Storm Shadow/SCALP
+The UK/France Defence and Security Summit in 2014 produced some programme decisions, including this one on Storm Shadow/SCALP

 Progress has also been made on the SCALP-EG and Storm Shadow refurbishment and upgrade programme where both governments have agreed to share data associated with national concept and assessment phase programmes.
 We aim to agree on a Memorandum of Understanding for staffing by early summer 2014.
 Looking further ahead, we continue to work to progress the joint concept study assessing possible solutions to meet our long-term requirements to replace Harpoon, Exocet, and Storm Shadow/SCALP.
 The concept study is due to complete later this summer